Averaging: creative works

 A trade, profession or vocation qualifies for averaging if the taxpayer’s profits from it are derived wholly or mainly from creative works.

-HMRC regards the ‘wholly or mainly’ test as satisfied if more than 50% of the profit is derived from qualifying creative works.
+HMRC regards the test as satisfied if more than 50% of the profit is derived from qualifying creative works.

-Because of the requirement that the taxpayer or his or her partners create the work personally, the relief does not apply to people who manage the creation of work created by employees or others who are not partners.
+Because of the requirement that the taxpayer or their partners create the work personally, the relief does not apply to people who manage the creation of work created by employees or others who are not partners.